 As of July 22, most cruises are canceled through October.
 Passengers can receive a refund or they can opt for a 125% future cruise credit for use before May 1, 2022.
 Princess has also indicated that passengers who canceled their cruise on or after Feb.
 4, 2020 are also eligible for this offer.
 Note: Many routes and ships have more extended suspensions.
 You can read more details on the Princess site.

 - Regent Seven Seas

 RSSC Guests who wish to cancel their scheduled cruises through Dec.
 31, 2020, may do so up to 24 hours before the scheduled departure and receive a 100 percent future cruise credit.
 That credit can be used through Dec.
 31, 2022.
-On July 29, Regent extended its global suspension of its cruises through Oct.
+On July 29, Regent extended the global suspension of its cruises through Oct.
 31.

 - Royal Caribbean

 The Temporary Risk Viking Risk-Free Policy was created in response to coronavirus fears.
 It covers all passengers who have made or will make a cruise reservation by April 30, 2020.
-This temporary policy allows cruisers to cancel up to 24 hours before their scheduled voyage and receive a 100% future cruise credit, to be used within 24 months from the date of issue. *July 8 Update: Viking has suspended all river and ocean cruises scheduled through Sept 30.
+This temporary policy allows cruisers to cancel up to 24 hours before their scheduled voyage and receive a 100% future cruise credit, to be used within 24 months from the date of issue. *July 8 Update: Viking has suspended all river and ocean cruises scheduled through Dec.31.
 Guests can choose to receive a full refund or a future cruise credit equal to 125 percent of their original cruise fare, to be used within two years.